devcmgm/msdevclubhouse/README.md

 We will store project demos and examples in here from our Clubhouse Discussions.

 Join us on Clubhouse if you have an Ipad or Iphone currently.
+Android soon ...

 https://www.joinclubhouse.com/join/microsoft-developers/IN64FP5z
 <hr>
-<h2>Gettting started Docs - Cross Platform Development</h2>
+<h2>Microsoft Gettting started Docs - Cross Platform Development</h2>
 <ul>
   <li><a href="https://dotnet.microsoft.com/">Start Here CrossPlatform DotNet</a></li>
   <li><a href="https://www.microsoft.com/en-us/events">Microsoft Events</a></li>